onflow/rewtf-registry/README.md

 ### How Points Are Calculated

 - Points are generated through many different sources.
 The higher your points, the more lilely you are to win prizes and funds.
-To maximize your score make sure you create to push meaningful commits regularly.
+To maximize your score make sure you write and push meaningful commits regularly.

 ## 📚 Additional Resources